The Jürgen Ehlers Thesis Prize

 general relativity.
 The recipient will receive a cheque for US $ 1500

 and a certificate.
-The prize for the current recipient (see below) will be awarded at GR21 in New York.
+The prize for the current recipient (see below) was awarded at GR21 in New York.
 Nominations for the prize to be awarded at GR22 are now open (NEW!) and will close in 2018.

 i) A nomination letter summarizing the main results and their importance and elaborating student's role in case of joint work.